Ohio’s Support Guide for Teachers of English Learners

 - Use sentence frames.
 The nonprofit group Student Achievement Partners explains that sentence frames and starters help English learners understand what they should be analyzing within a text to complete a writing or discussion activity.
 Remote learning teachers should continue using sentence frames and starters to scaffold instruction with the aim of having students build toward the ability to analyze and write about content without the use of the frames.

 - Set up for success.
 Remote and blended learning lesson plans should reflect information from students about their home learning environments.
 This would include workspace setup, time management and levels of family support available.
-For example, parents of English learners may have limited or interrupted education backgrounds, so siblings or same-age peers may be an important source of academic assistance for English learners as they learn remotely or in a blended model.
+For example, parents of English learners may have limited or interrupted education backgrounds, so siblings or same-age peers may be an important source of academic assistance for English learners as they learn remotely or in a blended education delivery model.

 - Promote conversation.
 Talking and interacting with children in the home language should never be discouraged.
 Supporting communication in the languages they prefer builds family relationships, benefits students’ overall cognitive development and augments their academic achievement.
 Remote and blended learning plans can include home language conversation activities that provide opportunities for English learners to maintain and value bilingualism as an asset.
 For example, educators can provide conversation prompts for families in their languages of choice or encourage older students to prepare, conduct and document interviews with family members.